VladimirMakaev/cqrs-journey-doc/Journey_03_RegistrationsBC.markdown

 ## Chapter 3
-# Attendee Registrations Bounded Context
+# Orders and Registrations Bounded Context

 _The first stopping point on our CQRS journey._

-# A Description of the Attendee Registrations Bounded Context
+# A Description of the Orders and Registrations Bounded Context

-The attendee registrations bounded context is responsible for the booking processes for attendees planning to attend a conference.
+The **Orders and Registrations** bounded context is responsible for the booking processes for attendees planning to attend a conference.
 Attendees register to attend a specific conference.
 As part of the registration process, attendees reserve and pay for seats at the